django/deps/draft/table_value_expression.rst

 .. code-block:: sql

-   SELECT "SRF_sales"."id", "SRF_sales"."sold_on", "SRF_sales"."day", "series"."value" AS "series"
+   SELECT "SRF_sales"."id", "SRF_sales"."sold_on", "SRF_sales"."day"
    FROM "SRF_sales"
-   CROSS JOIN LATERAL generate_series(1, 3) AS "series"("value")
+   CROSS JOIN LATERAL generate_series(1, 3) AS "series"("series")
-   WHERE "series"."value" > 1
+   WHERE "series"."series" > 1

 The actual SQL generated:

 .. code-block:: sql

-   SELECT "SRF_sales"."id", "SRF_sales"."sold_on", "SRF_sales"."day", generate_series(1, 3) AS "series"
+   SELECT "SRF_sales"."id", "SRF_sales"."sold_on", "SRF_sales"."day"
    FROM "SRF_sales"
    WHERE generate_series(1, 3) > 1

 This query fails immediately at the database level.
 In PostgreSQL, it raises:
 ``ERROR: set-returning functions are not allowed in WHERE``

-This is because the ``WHERE`` clause expects a scalar boolean expression for each row, not a set of rows.
-The function is duplicated as a set-returning expression in both the ``SELECT`` and ``WHERE`` clauses instead of being treated as a table source.
+This is because the comparison in ``WHERE`` expects one scalar value for each row, not a set of rows.
+The function is compiled directly in ``WHERE`` instead of being treated as a table source.

 Comparison: Placing the Function in the ``FROM`` Clause